psrc/itm-tutorial-git/08-collab.md

 > This window will represent your partner, working on another computer.
 You
 > won't need to give anyone access on GitHub, because both 'partners' are you.

-The Owner needs to give the Collaborator access.
+GitHub defaults to allowing repositories to be visible to anyone, but only the repo owner can write to them.
+This makes sense; you don't want the entire Internet modifying your work!

-On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's username.
+To collaborate with a partner or colleague, the repository owner needs to give the Collaborator write access to the repository, or the collaborator won't be able to save any changes.
+On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's GitHub username.
+Find a way to let them know you're ready to go -- email them with the URL of the github repo, or just turn to them if they're sitting next to you. =)

 ![Adding collaborators on GitHub](fig/github-add-collaborators.png)